There are a few ways to volunteer at Big Cat Rescue:

 Volunteer Committee – The Volunteer Committee is comprised of representatives from different levels and branches of the volunteer program and oversees the daily operations of the Volunteer Program and its members.
 The primary goal of the Volunteer Committee is to develop and maintain a successful volunteer force to carry out the mission of Big Cat Rescue.

 Volunteers are encouraged to offer suggestions, ideas, questions, and even grievances to the Volunteer Committee.
-These must be submitted in writing and may be either placed in the Volunteer Committee folder or emailed to committee @ bigcatrescue.org
+These must be emailed to committee @ bigcatrescue.org

-Big Cat Rescue also has an internship program, which consists of interns that live on and off site.
+Big Cat Rescue also has an internship program consisting of interns who live on site.
 These volunteers are designated with a blue intern shirt.
-Due to the significant amount of time the interns will spend on the property, they progress through the levels of the volunteer program at a rapid pace.
-The interns are not staff or part of the Volunteer Program; however, part of their responsibilities may include training new red shirts.
+Due to the significant amount of time the interns will spend on the property, they progress through the levels of the volunteer program at a rapid pace. interns are not staff or part of the Volunteer Program; however, part of their responsibilities may include training new Trainees.

 VOLUNTEER POLICIES AND CODE OF CONDUCT